ZSL Prince Philip Zoological Library & Archives is open by appointment 10:30am to 5pm Tuesdays and Wednesdays only.

 19th Century Letter Collection.
 These letters are mainly from Fellows to the Secretary of ZSL.
 Sadly, there are no replies.
 Authors include: Darwin, Abraham Bartlett, the Duke of Bedford, Wallace, and Barnum.

-Ephemera (or in this case perhaps ‘Zoophemera’).
+Ephemera or Objects (or in this case perhaps ‘Zoophemera’).
 For example: London and Whipsnade Zoo guides, posters and leaflets, Music Hall songsheets.

 Non-ZSL donated items.
 Includes collections of letters from the Buckland family, Brian Hodgson and Joan Procter; also the papers of the Association of British Zoologists.